ruricolist/serapeum/reference.md

      (filter #'oddp '(1 2 3 4 5) :count 2)
      => '(1 3)

+### `(filterf g14634 pred &rest args)`

+Modify-macro for FILTER.
+The place designed by the first argument is set to th result of calling FILTER with PRED, the place, and ARGS.

 ### `(keep item seq &rest args &key test from-end key count &allow-other-keys)`

 Almost, but not quite, an alias for `remove`.